metaterminal/metaterminal.fyi/content/puzzles/_index.md

 + [🔍🔍🔍](https://shardhunt.com/puzzle/magnifying-glasses) (co-writer)
 + [The Death of the Library](https://shardhunt.com/puzzle/death-of-the-library) (metapuzzle; co-writer)

+[^1] This puzzle won the Bravo Award for Best Interactive Puzzle of 2023!

 ### Brown Puzzlehunt (2023)

-I helped write many things for Brown Puzzlehunt, most of which are listed below.
+I helped write many things for [Brown Puzzlehunt](https://2023.brownpuzzlehunt.com) in 2023, most of which are listed below.

 + [Built in a Day](https://2023.brownpuzzlehunt.com/puzzle/built-in-a-day)
 + [Work Together](https://2023.brownpuzzlehunt.com/puzzle/work-together)